enitinb/genai-learning/gen-ai-playgrounds/bedrock/utils/llm_type_selections/README.md

 # LLM Type selection in code

-Amazon Bedrock is a fully managed service that makes foundation models (FMs) from Amazon and leading AI startups available through an API, so you can choose from various FMs to find the model that's best suited for your use case.
+[Amazon Bedrock](https://aws.amazon.com/bedrock/) is a fully managed service that makes foundation models (FMs) from Amazon and leading AI startups available through an API, so you can choose from various FMs to find the model that's best suited for your use case.
 With the Amazon Bedrock serverless experience, you can quickly get started, easily experiment with FMs, privately customize FMs with your own data, and seamlessly integrate and deploy them into your applications using AWS tools and capabilities.

-Different type of foundation models have different parameters and also response structure with which you can interact.
-In this we will look into Amazon Titan, Claude and Jurrasic as an example from a python code perspective.
+Different type of foundation models have different request parameters and also response structure with which you can interact.
+In this we will look into [Amazon Titan](https://aws.amazon.com/bedrock/titan/), [Anthropic Claude](https://aws.amazon.com/bedrock/claude/) and AI21labs Jurrasic-2 as an example from a python code perspective.

 Below are examples of API requests.
 Please note "body" and how the request structure can differ.

-Titan
+Amazon Titan

 ```
 {